subhash-karthik/subhash-karthik.github.io/_posts/2018-04-01-winequality.md

 -   Which constituents(pedictors) found in wine are associated with the wine quality(response)
 -   Understanding the replationship between the response and predictors

-Relavent information: The data is obtained from the source [UCI ML datbase](https://archive.ics.uci.edu/ml/datasets/Wine).The data is compiled from results of chemical analyses of wines grown in same region in italy using differnet cultivars.
+Relavent information: The data is obtained from the source [UCI ML datbase](https://archive.ics.uci.edu/ml/datasets/Wine).The data was compiled from results of chemical analyses of wines grown in same region in italy using differnet cultivars.
 The dataset has 1599 observation with 12 variables and "quality" is the interested respone.

 Overview of Analysis approach
 -----------------------------